jukrb0x/pypline/README.md

 A Job is a concrete class of `JobInterface` and implements a `do()` method, the task of the job should be done in the method.

+When the Job module is imported in the script, the Job Class will be automatically added to Job Registry.

 ```python
 from interface import JobInterface